vkdimitrov/rvm1cap3/README.md

 ## passwordless login ##
 Thise setup requires passwordless login from your dev machine to the remote machine and also that the server have passwordless read access to your git repo

-One way to accomplish that is wiht private key and and ssh key forwarding.
-More here
+One way to accomplish that is with private key and and ssh key forwarding.
+More info:

 https://help.github.com/articles/generating-ssh-keys

 https://developer.github.com/guides/using-ssh-agent-forwarding/

 ## required gems ##